Rush Limbaugh having more fun than a human being should be allowed to have.

 This proves it.

-Uh headline LA Times, factory shift manufacturers struggle to fill highly paid jobs.
+Headline, L.A.
+Times, factory shift manufacturers struggle to fill highly paid jobs.

-Here's uh Pam in Pinehurst, North Carolina.
+Here's Pam in Pinehurst, North Carolina.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hi.

-Hi, Russ.
+Hi, Rush.

 Thank you.

-I find it unbelievable that of all the good that we're doing in Iraq, you never see it on TV and the media, the front page, that Hezbollah goes in to rebuild Southern Lebanon, and it's all over the news.
+I find it unbelievable that of all the good that we're doing in Iraq, you never see it on TV and the media, the front page, that Hezbollah goes in to rebuild southern Lebanon, and it's all over the news.

 Can somebody please explain that to me?